i2y/castella/docs/index.md

 ## Supported Platforms
 Currently, Cattt theoretically should support not-too-old versions of the following platforms.

-- Windows10/11
+- Windows 10/11
 - Mac OS X
 - Linux
 - Web browsers

 Unfortunately, however, I could not actually confirm this at all on Linux, as I don't have a Linux machine these days.
-I want it..
+I want it, though..